BoatrApp/The-Ultimate-Guide-to-Co-Owning-a-Boat/compiler/output/2024-11-29T15:03:20.918Z/ebook.md

 - Mooring and Storage: Calculate the cost of docking or storing the boat, with plans for covering this expense year-round.

-### **Financial Planning Tips**

-- Set up a shared fund or account specifically for boat expenses, making it easier to track payments and contributions.

-- Consider appointing one co-owner as the financial manager to handle transactions and report on the budget.

-- Make sure to keep a record of all transactions including a description of the purpose and a digital copy of the receipt(s).
+### **Cost Categories**

-- Consider categorizing the expenses, for an easier breakdown of the total cost of ownership.
+Consider categorizing the expenses, for an easier breakdown of the total cost of ownership.

----
+1. Fuel
+2. Service & Maintenance
+3. Insurance & Registration
+4. Storage & Transportation
+5. Equipment & Accessories
+6. Financing
+7. Marina Costs
+8. Other

 ## **Maintenance and Upkeep**